SuperBoombastic/TutorABC-Cutom-GUI/README.md

 - **Privacy Concerns:** Scripts may track your activities without your consent.
 - **Stability Issues:** Scripts can cause browser crashes or web page errors.

 **Note:** This script does not come with an installation guide.
+However, installing Tampermonkey scripts is a trivial process.
 Please ensure you are familiar with the safe and independent installation of Tampermonkey scripts.
 Always use scripts from trusted sources and manage them responsibly.

 ## Features